- Things to Know

 What is the treatment for dementia?

 What is the life expectancy for dementia?
-Can it be cured?
+Is there a cure for dementia?

 There is no cure for dementia.

-- Although Alzheimer's disease is listed as the 6th most common cause of death in the U.S..
-Patients with Alzheimer's disease most commonly die due to infections caused by lack of mobility.
+- Although Alzheimer's disease is listed as the 6th most common cause of death in the U.S. Patients with Alzheimer's disease most commonly die due to infections caused by a lack of mobility.

-- Patients with dementias have widely varying life expectancies, depending on the underlying cause of their dementia.
-Life expectancy can range from only 1 to 2 years to more than 15 years; the average duration of the disease is between 4 and 8 years after diagnosis.
+- Patients with dementia have widely varying life expectancies, depending on the underlying cause of their dementia.
+Life expectancy can range from only 1-2 years to more than 15 years; the average duration of the disease is between 4-8 years after diagnosis.